punicasuite/punicasuite.github.io/content/tutorials/Learning-SmartX-dev-smartcontract.md

 Once you are satisfied with your smart contract, you can use SmartX to deploy it to your private-net.
 SmartX will interact with Cyano wallet in order to deploy and pay the transaction fee(s).

-Select Deploy in SmartX and enter the appropriate details in the Information fields (Name, Author, etc).
+Select Deploy in SmartX and enter the appropriate details in the information fields (Name, Author, etc).
 Once this has been done, select deploy.

 ![SmartX deploy](https://raw.githubusercontent.com/panther142/documentation/master/docs/lib/images/SmartX_deploy.jpg)